Hussseinkizz/writter-desktop/README.md

 # ⌘ Writter

-The minimalistic markdown editor for your notes and thoughts!
+The fully offline-first desktop minimalistic markdown editor for your notes and thoughts!

 ![Preview](./public/new.png)